edgio-docs/edgio-docs/guides/next.md

 ### nextRoutes middleware

 In the code above, the `nextRoutes` middleware adds all Next.js routes to the router based on the `/pages` directory.
-You can add additional routes before and after the middleware, for example to send some URLs to an alternate backend.
+You can add additional routes before and after the middleware.
+For example, you can choose to send some URLs to an alternate backend.
 This is useful for gradually replacing an existing site with a new Next.js app.

 A popular use case is to fallback to a legacy site for any route that your Next.js app isn't configured to handle: